clearloop/clearloop.github.io/posts/2024-02-03-thoughts-of-erc20-in-zink.md

 - Even if we are okay with the tons of allocation code, store a encoded **BtreeMap** in evm takes a lot anyway, bcz we need to handle encoding/decoding stuffs which burns gas a lot.

-In conclusion, due to the two points above, it is very unfortunate that using Rust's **BtreeMap** in zinc is not a proper solution.
+In conclusion, due to the two points above, it is very unfortunate that using Rust's **BtreeMap** in zink is not a proper solution.

-### Store `bytes` in zinc!
+### Store `bytes` in zink!

-Zinc currently only support `i32` in storage, bcz I haven't got a solution passing bytes elegantly yet, but for moving forward to the goal of ERC20, I compromise to implement it anyway, the current solution requires an `Abi` trait _(I hate the naming `Abi`, because it can describe too many interfaces in zinc xd)_.
+Zink currently only support `i32` in storage, bcz I haven't got a solution passing bytes elegantly yet, but for moving forward to the goal of ERC20, I compromise to implement it anyway, the current solution requires an `Abi` trait _(I hate the naming `Abi`, because it can describe too many interfaces in zink xd)_.

 ```rust
 pub trait Abi {